blindsidenetworks/scalelite/README.md

 * `PROTECTED_RECORDINGS_TIMEOUT`: Protected recordings resource access cookie timeout in minutes.
 This is the amount of time that a user will be granted access to view a recording for after clicking on the one-time-use link.
 Defaults to 360 minutes (6 hours).
 * `SCALELITE_API_PORT`: Runs the SCALELITE_API in custom port number.
 Defaults to 3000.
 * `DEFAULT_LOCALE`: Change the language that user facing pages displays in (currently supports `en`)
+* `ENFORCE_CHECKSUM_ALGORITHM`: Force the use of one algorithm when verifying or generating checksums.
+When not set, Scalelite accepts checksums generated with SHA1, SHA256, or SHA512 and calls to BigBlueButton servers use SHA256.

 ### Customizing Strings